 1. Fix It!

-Watch social media FLOOD with girls and women publishing their body shame triggered by the VS Fashion Show (which aired Dec.
-10, 2013).
+Watch social media FLOOD with girls and women publishing their body shame triggered by the VS Fashion Show (which airs again Dec.
+9).
 “I am seriously on a juice fast starting NOW!” a teen will tweet.
 “I’d kill to look like that VS model.
 What is her secret?!” a woman will post on Facebook.
 This will happen to a startling degree.
-(UPDATE: this DID happen to a startling degree.
+(UPDATE: this DID happen to a startling degree during the last “fashion show.”
 Check out Indy Ink’s awesome roundup of the tweets here).
 Watch the “news” stories air about the extremes to which the VS models resort to “fix” their own bodies for their near-naked stroll down the catwalk on primetime network TV.
 Last year, Adriana Lima shared her diet and exercise plan, which we would publish here, but it is a complete recipe for organ failure and we don’t want to promote that crap.
 There is nothing “empowering” about starvation.

 Not even the “angels” fit these ideals.
 Interestingly enough, this year, it seems VS has done some PR cleanup after people were concerned about the publicly proclaimed disordered eating taking place among models, so now all you’ll hear is how much all the models eat of whatever they want and how little they exercise before (or after) the show.
 Plus, on top of the lengths many models must go to in creating VS’s body ideals, never forget that VS has made a name for itself as one of the most extreme Photoshoppers of all time.
 Model’s limbs tend to go missing quite often, and the spaces in between their thighs are widened more than any living woman could handle.
 (Want more Photoshop examples from others?
 Click here).
 Keep in mind that for every woman taking to social media to announce her next diet to look like the VS “angels,” there are countless others who see the inescapable VS messages and feel intense shame for the ideals they know they will never meet.
 They will store these images in their psyches and work relentlessly to hide themselves from scrutiny or fix their parts with products and procedures.
 They will internalize this objectification and spend a lifetime self-objectifying because they believe they are to be looked at above all else.
 Body shame, which is often triggered by self-comparisons to idealized bodies in media, leads people to hide or “fix” their bodies, and hiding can often do as much harm to mental and physical health as “fixing.”